jbwashington/ligma-stack/README.md

 ### Deployment

-To deploy your application, you can use SST, Vercel or any other hosting services.
-Make sure to set up the necessary environment variables in your hosting platform.
+To deploy your application, you can use SST, which deploys seamlessly to AWS.
+Make sure to set up the necessary environment variables in your hosting platform:

+- install awscli
+- configure secret key
+- configure awscli

 ### Contributing